A graph-based formalism for surface codes and twists: Preliminaries

 If an embedded graph $G(V,E,F)$ is described by the general rotation system $(H,\lambda,\rho,\tau)$, then the \textit{embedded dual graph} $\overline{G}(\overline{V}, \overline{E}, \overline{F})$ of $G$ is defined by the general rotation system $(H,\tau,\rho,\lambda)$, i.e. by simply exchanging the permutations $\lambda$ and $\tau$.
 This implies that $\overline{G}$ has a vertex (resp. face) for every face (resp. vertex) of $G$, while $|E| = |\overline{E}|$, and we conclude that the Euler characteristic of $G$ and $\overline{G}$ are the same.
 Note also that the graph $\overline{G}$ is connected (by properties of a general rotation system).
 Moreover $\overline{G}$ defines an embedding in an orientable manifold if and only if $G$ does too --- thus the graphs $G$ and $\overline{G}$ are embedded in the same manifold.
 The edges of $\overline{G}$ have a natural interpretation: for every edge $e \in E$ adjacent to faces $f,f' \in F$, not necessarily distinct, there is an edge $\overline{e} \in \overline{E}$ between the vertices of $\overline{G}$ corresponding to $f$ and $f'$ (in particular if $f=f'$ then $\overline{e}$ is a loop).
 The dual of the graph $\overline{G}$ is isomorphic to the graph $G$.
 There are several more modifications of a graph $G$ that we use in the paper.
 In Table~\ref{tab:graph_notation}, we list these and the sections where they are defined.

-Before proceeding any further, given a graph embedding $G(V,E,F)$, we define the face-edge adjacency matrix $\Phi=\frac{1}{2} CB^\top \in \mathbb{F}_2^{|F|\times|E|}$ (with this matrix multiplication performed over the integers, then reduced modulo two), which captures the adjacency of the faces and edges of $G$.
+Before proceeding any further, given a graph embedding $G(V,E,F)$, we define the face-edge adjacency matrix $\Phi=\frac{1}{2} CB^\top \in \mathbb{F}_2^{|F|\times|E|}$ (with this matrix multiplication followed by division performed over the integers, and then reduced modulo two), which captures the adjacency of the faces and edges of $G$.
 It is worth pointing out the structure of the matrix $\Phi$.
 First note that each column of $B^\top$ contains exactly four non-zeros, as each edge $e \in E$ is a set of four flags.
 Now there are two cases: (i) the two sides of $e$ belong to distinct faces $f,f' \in F$, and (ii) $e$ is surrounded by a single face on both sides, i.e. $e$ is a subset of that face.
 In the former case, $\Phi_{fe}=\Phi_{f'e}=1$ are the only non-zero entries of the column of $\Phi$ corresponding to $e$, while in the latter case $\Phi_{fe} = 0$ for all $f \in F$.
+The face-edge adjacency matrix $\Phi$ can also be interpreted in homological language directly, and this is mentioned in Appendix~\ref{app:algebraic_topology}.

 We now discuss an important property of embedded graphs from the perspective of quantum codes, called checkerboardability.

 \begin{definition} A graph embedding $G$ is \textit{checkerboardable} if the dual graph $\overline{G}$ is bipartite. \end{definition}